Visiting with your family

 Tips for Families

-Before your visit, browse the collection online or check the Phillips app to see which of your favorite paintings are on view.
+Before your visit, browse the collection online or use the "seach" feature on the collection page (or check the Phillips app) to see which of your favorite paintings are on view.
 Let kids know what kinds of art they will see and show them pictures of one or two specific paintings before you get to the museum.
 This prepares them for their visit—and gets them excited about the paintings when they find them.

 Remind your child not to touch works of art or move too close to them.
 Try to stay about two feet from the paintings at all times—and don’t forget that there might be a painting behind you.
 You want your visit to be memorable, but not for that tense moment when a security guard steps in to protect a painting from curious fingers.